agsb/6502.toy/README.md

 PS.
 Note that, page zero and page one, changes with banks; Provides context switch for tasks; Also the 0x8000-0xDFFF could be used as shared memory inter-tasks;

+### Keyboard minimal

+Use a ATmega328 with RST, RX, TX, GND, PWR, with a serial conector and direct conection (lines) for 16 keys switches, in split format.

 ## Links